Kess1Gflex/PCAP-Network-Investigation-Wireshark/README.md

 <img src="screenshots/01-sarah-ip-filter.png" width="900">

-### Analyst Observation
+### Finding

 Multiple conversations originated from Sarah's workstation.

-The investigation focused on reconstructing these conversations rather than treating every external IP as suspicious by default.
+At this stage, the external IP addresses were treated as destinations requiring investigation rather than being classified as malicious based solely on their addresses.

 ---

 # Step 2: Analyze the Initial Connection

-One of the first external connections identified was:
+One of the initial external connections identified was:

 ```text
 192.168.56.20:49152